ChingisR/spfx-form/README.md

 ## Summary

-This solution is an SPFx Form Customizer with a similar experience to the SharePoint default new form.
+This solution is an SPFx Form Customizer with a similar experience to the SP default new form.